 The aim of such a comprehensive publication is to enable everyone in aquatics to play their part in safeguarding children.
 It offers practical guidance for those who are directly involved in aquatics with children, providing information on mandatory requirements and good practice.

-This document will be fully updated in 2020, but when significant changes take place either in ASA policy and guidance or through statute or governmental guidance, the welfare officer will be sent additional or replacement pages.
+This document was fully updated in 2020.
+Any significant changes that may take place either in Swim England policy and guidance or through statute or governmental guidance, the welfare officer will be sent additional or replacement pages.
 It is the responsibility of the welfare officer to keep the publication updated.